 75% to 90% of all startups fail.
 Imagine that.
 If you think about those odds, it is very possible that your startup might fail.
-In most cases, the failures are unforeseen and emanate from long-standing issues that the founders fail to notice for one reason or another.
+In most cases, the failures are unforeseen and are a result of long-standing issues that the founders fail to notice for one reason or another.

 Think your startup is on the brink of failure?
 Well, you could salvage it in some cases.
 In other cases, the business has probably taken serious hits denting finances, customer relationships and growth.
 It is irredeemable.
 While such occurrences can be very discouraging, they don’t have to be.